§ Verifiable Trust v4 Specification

 - …

-Ecosystems can create Essential Credential Schemas (ECS) by creating a Trust Registry in a VPR.
+Ecosystems can create Essential Credential Schemas (ECS) by creating an Ecosystem in a VPR.
 There are 4 kinds of ECS:

 - Service;